 Landlocked with rivers too wild for commerce, there are no passable roads that run the 880 kilometer length of the country and few span Nepal’s 240 km width.
 Valleys there rise from 60 meters to jagged peaks 8,848 meters above sea level.
 Temperatures drop an average of 6-degrees Celsius for every 1,000 meters altitude and mimic the arctic above 4,400 meters.
 Railways are short and mainly traverse the sloping, marshy lowlands known as the Terai that borders northern India and comprises 17% of the country’s land mass.

 Tea is the nation’s third most valuable agriculture export.
 Trade with India dominates, accounting for almost 90% of volume.
 The excellent teas of Nepal are underappreciated and priced low, representing only 2.4% of the country’s $1.6 billion export value.
-Prices vary by grade, ranging from NRs12 to NRs 22 ($0.11 to $0.20 cents) per kilo for green leaf.
-Trade with the United States represents 10% of foreign dollars earned but very little of that is tea.
+Prices vary by grade, ranging from NRs12 to NRs22 (US$0.11 to $0.20 cents) per kilo for green leaf.
+Trade with the United States represents 10% of foreign dollars earned by Nepal but very little of that is from tea.
 Germany is a significant partner in the tea trade, importing 2.8% of the tea bought outside the country.
 The Czech Republic, Kazakhstan, Australia, Canada, and France also send buyers to Nepal, principally for high-mountain loose leaf teas.